|

 John Dermott was a Fourth Engineer Officer

-aboard the SS Biela, with the Merchant Navy.
+aboard the SS Biela, Merchant Navy.
 He was 22 when he was

 He as the "only beloved son" of Mr and Mrs W H Dermott, of 2 Icen Road, Radipole, Weymouth,